pipisasa/we-are-kyrgyz-republic-extention/README.md

 # We are not Kirgizstan.
-We are Kyrgyzstan 🇰🇬.
+We are Kyrgyz Republic 🇰🇬.

 ## Correcting the wrong country name 🇰🇬